The Certainty of Interconnectedness

 Science is concerned with how phenomena and objects are interconnected.
 Different objects - when involved in one process - become inseparable.
 Eliminating one object in a process would cause the whole process to ceases to exist.
 All chemical processes are manifestations of the inseparability of participating elements in observed reactions.
 For example, the phenomenon of photosynthesis taking place in plants can be seen as an expression of inseparability of distinct elements in one occurring process.
 When light energy penetrates leaf's pigment of chlorophyll, in effect oxygen is released.
 Lack of any of the participating factors would have the whole process terminated.

 Entanglement is explained by the concept of non-locality (or immediate interconnectedness).
-However, other phenomena, described in the perspective of locality - such as changes in weather conditions as stated by Chaos theory (The Butterfly Effect) – also indicate a profound connectedness of distant and diverse phenomena.
+There are however, other phenomena (described in the perspective of locality) indicating connectedness on the macro scale.
+For example, changes in weather conditions as stated by Chaos theory (The Butterfly Effect) – also indicate a profound connectedness of initial conditions and distant and diverse phenomena.

-Conclusion: Interconnectedness is a principle, which refers to the intangible bond between things.
-It refers to a essential nature of reality of how objects and phenomena exist, confirming that "nothing exists in isolation".
+Conclusion: Interconnectedness is a principle, which refers to the intangible bond between phenomena.
+It refers to an essential nature of reality of how objects and phenomena exist, confirming that "nothing exists in isolation".
 The bond of interconnectedness is valid in all times and in all spaces - hence it is considered to be an absolute truth and an essential principle of reality.